What is PrEP?

 Some people claim that using PrEP means people take more risks in their sex lives.
 However, in 2 studies it was found that there was no difference in the number of men diagnosed with other STIs between those on PrEP and those not on PrEP.
 At LGBT Foundation we're sex positive and believe that people should have the opportunity to have fantastic sex with their partners without shame and discrimination from other people.

-If you would like to chat to us in confidence about the sex you're having/want to have, advocating for safer sex, or about your sexual health and wellbeing 'Let's talk about sex' might be the service for you.
+If you would like to chat to us in confidence about the sex you're having/want to have, advocating for safer sex, or about your sexual health and wellbeing, you talk with a member of the Sexual Health Team by completing this online form.